Robust Low-rank Tensor Decomposition with the $\operatorname{L_2}$ Criterion: Conclusion

 \section{Conclusion}

 This paper describes a new formulation of the robust Tucker decomposition problem based on the $\Ltwo$ criterion, Tucker-$\LtwoE$.
-We theoretically verified the well-posedness of the formulation and proposed a solution algorithm based on L-BFGS-B. The proof is potentially useful for other robust estimation problems using the $\Ltwo$ criterion.
-Numerical experiments and real data applications demonstrate that, through suppressing the outliers more aggressively, Tucker-$\LtwoE$ exhibits stronger recovery capability in high-rank scenarios.
-This property is useful since real world tensors are often nearly low-rank instead of perfectly low-rank.
-By remaining stable at a higher rank, Tucker-$\LtwoE$ is able to extract more meaningful information while remaining resistant to the influence of outliers.
+We present two initialization strategies and a solution algorithm based on L-BFGS-B. Numerical experiments and real data applications demonstrate that Tucker-$\LtwoE$ exhibits stronger recovery capability in challenging high-rank scenarios compared with existing alternatives.
+This empirical property is useful since real-world tensors are often nearly low-rank instead of perfectly low-rank.
+By remaining stable at a higher rank, Tucker-$\LtwoE$ is able to provide a more expressive reconstruction of the underlying low-rank tensor in the presence of sparse perturbations.